 2. Be Careful About Taking Out a Wedding Loan

 Yes, I know you want an amazing wedding, but you will be paying off this personal loan at a time in your life when every dollar counts — and when every point on your credit score will determine how big of a mortgage you can get for your first house.
-(You can see where your credit currently stands by viewing two of your scores, updated each month, for free on Credit.com.)
+(You can see where your credit currently stands by viewing two of your scores, updated every 14 days, for free on Credit.com.)

 3. Save Your Receipts

 After your wedding and honeymoon, when everything has calmed down, go through every receipt and check it against your credit card bill.
 Maybe the caterer was supposed to charge $1,234, but accidentally inverted some numbers when entering the charge.
 You might have signed the invoice for the right amount but your credit card was charged $2,134 instead!
 (It happens.)
 If you’re not in the habit of checking your statements, you might accidentally pay the additional amount without realizing it or you might miss paying the higher amount — and that leftover debt could unwittingly hurt your credit.